 7. Nike Air Zoom Pegasus 32

 They run a little narrow and short and the toe box is a little smaller than in most shoes.
 That said, lots of buyers have commented on the good stability of these shoes - they provide a natural foot strike with good balance.
-They are very comfortable with good traction and bounce, and offer great flexibility.
+They are very comfortable with good traction and bounce making them offer great flexibility.

 They are of great quality and there are no durability issues since Nike has made the pair with a high quality-rated material, tested across different terrains.

 These are a little expensive, but they're good, durable, comfortable and a top-quality brand.
 So you get what you pay for!